Concatenating Random Matchings: The transverse string -- proofs

 \begin{lemma} Let $n=2m+1$ and denote by $S$ a distinguished sling in $\Slr_n(t)$.
 For $t'>t$, denote by $S\ssq \Soo'(t')$ the event that $S$ becomes a part of the transverse string in $\Br'_n(t'+1)$ and by $S\ssq \Cl_n(t')$ the event that $S$ becomes a part of a closed loop in $\Br'_n(t'+1)$.
 Then

 and

 Moreover, denote by $D(S)$ the smallest integer $d$ such that either one of the events $S\ssq\Soo'(t+d)$ or $S\ssq \Cl_n(t+d)$ has occurred.
 Then $D(S)\sim \Geo(\frac{3}{n+2})$. \end{lemma}

 \begin{proof} We employ an exploration technique similar to the definition of a strong shape in Definition~\ref{def:shape}.
+The technique, which we will use several times in the paper, consists in exploring the component of a sling until one hits a given set of vertices.
 In $\Br'_n(t+1)$, follow along $\Soo'(t+1)$ starting from $v_\infty(t)$ towards the right.
 This exploration terminates once one of the $n$ vertices at level $t+1$ or one of the two endpoints of $S$ is reached.
 Thus $S\ssq \Soo'(t+1)$ if and only if the exploration reaches one of the two endpoints of $S$ before it reaches level $t+1$.
 Since the matching at layer $t+1$ is uniform and independent of $(S,v_\infty(t))$, this happens with probability $\frac{2}{n+2}$, proving \eqref{eq:FateA}.

 For \eqref{eq:FateB}, start a similar exploration from the top-most endpoint of $S$ towards the right.
 Terminate this exploration if it either reaches a vertex in level $t+1$, or if it reaches $v_\infty(t)$, or if it reaches the second endpoint of $S$.
 Each of these $n+2$ vertices is reached first with equal probability, but only the third case corresponds to the event where $S$ is closed to a loop by layer $t+1$.
 Hence, $\bP_t[S\ssq \Cl_n(t+1)]$ is $\frac{1}{n+2}$.